polamnus/minimal-mistakes/_pages/07_gismapping.md

 ## Range Test Module
 <img src="/media/explorer_binocs.png" width="80%">

 The Meshtastic application includes a range test module which can be used to generate data sets, plotting the distance, location, and signal strength between any two nodes.
-These may then be plotted on various mapping services, the most ubiquitous being Google, so we'll use that to focus on.
+These may then be plotted on various mapping services, the most ubiquitous being Google, which is what we'll use here.

  We will be making use of two nodes configured with a single base station and a single mobile node.
-We put the base station into a "Lighthouse" mode where it beacons out every so many seconds, our mobile node will be receiver and its location will be used as the source of our mapped GPS coordinates.
+We put the base station into a "Lighthouse" mode where it beacons out every so many seconds.
+Meanwhiel, our mobile node will be our receiver and its location will be used as the source of our mapped GPS coordinates.

  1. Enable sharing phone GPS to mesh.
 I recommend this for range testing, even if you have on-board GPS.
  2. Connect to Stationary Node, enable range test mode.
-If walking, set 30s, if driving, set 120s...or similar enough for your needs.
+If walking, set 30s, if driving, set 120s.
  3. Connect to Mobile Node, optionally clear debug log to start a fresh data file (all existing logs will be lost!).
  4. Enable Range Test mode, do not set a send time, we will only be receiving.
- 5. Soon, you should see messages appear on your mobile node, like seq, with incrementing numbers.
+ 5. Soon, you should see messages appear on your mobile node, like `seq00`, incrementing with each ping.
  6. Start walking!
-Or driving, or hiking, or biking, or driving.
+Or driving, or hiking, or biking, or flying!
 Keep watching your mobile client for missed pings.
-Keep moving until you're sure you've missed a number of pings due to range, line of sight, etc.
+Continue moving until you're sure you've missed a number of pings and have truly lost link with the base station.
- 7. Continue to "Map" the periphery of your connectivity with the base station.
+ 7. Continue to map the periphery of your connectivity with the base station.
+Make your path a route you don't mind repeating, since you may wish to run successive tests to compare performance under different conditions, so make it reasonable to repeat!
-    Consider whether you're losing signal due to range related, or line of sight related issues...line of sight may clear up in a few meters...range usually gradually fades.
+ 8. Consider whether you're losing signal due to range, or line of sight.
+Line of sight may clear up if you keep moving, but range fades over distance.
- 8. When satisfied with your data set, return to home base.
-Disable Range Test mode in BOTH the mobile base station and client nodes.
+ 9. When satisfied with your data set, return to home base.
+Disable Range Test mode in **BOTH** the mobile base station and client nodes.
- 9. Disable sharing your phone's GPS to mesh.
+ 10. Disable sharing your phone's GPS to mesh.

 > Ensure you disable Range Test mode when not actively in-use.
 Not only
 > is it a drain on the battery of the participating nodes, even